A. CONTACT INFORMATION

 B. WHAT I DO

-D. WINNER OF 2010 EUROPEAN INVENTOR AWARD
+C. WINNER OF 2010 EUROPEAN INVENTION AWARD

 The European Inventor Awards are like the Oscars, but for inventors around the world.
 In early 2010, myself and Danny Epp, who I had worked with at Ballard Power, were nominated for this award.
 There are winners in four categories.
 In 2010Apr we flew to Madrid Spain and tied for the award for the top invention in non European countries.
-The 15 second acceptance speech I gave related to my #1 belief that the best innovations often come from multidisciplinary James Bond type inventors who work shielded from organization bureaucracy.

 E. SYNERGY IS THE ROUTE TO GREATER INNOVATIONS